-The MMS Series features an automatic transfer relay and an internal battery charger when operating in Standby Mode.
-Standby Mode begins whenever AC power (shore power or generator) is connected to the inverter's AC input.
+The MMS-E Series features an automatic transfer relay and an internal battery charger when operating in Standby mode.
+Standby mode begins whenever AC power (shore power or generator) is connected to the inverter's AC input.
 Once the AC voltage and frequency of the incoming AC power is within the AC input limits, an automatic AC transfer relay is activated.
 This transfer relay passes the incoming AC power through the inverter to power the AC loads on the inverter's output.
 This incoming power is also used to activate a powerful internal battery charger to keep the battery bank charged in case of a power failure.

-Battery charging - The MMS Series models are equipped with an active Power Factor Corrected (PFC) multi-stage battery charger.
-The PFC feature is used to control the amount of power used to charge the batteries in order to obtain a power factor as close as possible to 1 (or unity).
-This causes the battery charger to look like a resistor to the line (forces the charge current waveshape to mirror the voltage waveshape).
+Battery Charging - The MMS-E Series is equipped with an active Power Factor Corrected (PFC) multi-stage battery charger.
+The PFC feature controls the amount of power used to charge the batteries in order to obtain a power factor as close as possible to 1 (or unity).
+This causes the battery charger to look like a resistor to the line (forces the charge current wave shape to mirror the voltage wave shape).
 This feature maximizes the real power available from the AC power source (shore power or generator), which translates into less power wasted and a greater charging capability than most chargers available today.

 When an AC power source is connected to an inverter that has a battery charger, the inverter monitors the AC input for acceptable voltage.
 Once the inverter has accepted the AC input, the AC transfer relay will close and charging will begin.
 Once charging, the DC voltage is monitored to determine the charging stage.
-If the DC voltage is low ( $\leq$ 12.9 VDC), the charger begins bulk charging.
-If the DC voltage is high (>12.9 VDC), the charger skips the initial Bulk/Absorb Charging stages and goes directly to float charging.
+If the DC voltage is low (\leq 12.9 VDC), the charger begins Bulk Charging.
+If the DC voltage is high (>12.9 VDC), the charger skips the initial Bulk/Absorb Charging stages and goes directly to Float Charging.

 The multi-stage charger can use up to five different charging stages to help monitor and keep the batteries healthy.
 The five stages include an automatic 4-stage charging process (Bulk, Absorb, Float, and Full Charge), and a manual Equalization (EQ) charge stage.
-The automatic 4-stage charge process provides complete recharging and monitoring of the batteries without damage due to overcharging (see Figure 15).
-The Equalization stage (requires the ME-RC50 remote) is used to stir up stratified electrolyte and reverse any battery plate sulfation that might have occurred.
+The automatic 4-stage charge process provides complete recharging and monitoring of the batteries without damage due to overcharging (see Figure 3-2).
+The Equalization stage (requires the ME-RC50 remote) stirs up stratified electrolyte and reverses any battery plate sulfation that might have occurred.

-While charging, the unit may go into Charger Back-off protection which automatically reduces the charge current to the batteries.
+While charging, the unit may go into "Charger Back-off" protection which automatically reduces the charge current to the batteries.
 This is caused by:

-1. The internal temperature is too hot - the charger automatically reduces the charge rate to maintain temperature; or,
+- 1. The internal temperature is too hot the charger automatically reduces the charge rate to maintain temperature; or, - 2.
+The AC input voltage falls from 150-190 VAC the charger reduces the charge current to zero to stabilize the incoming AC voltage; or, - 3.
+FET Temperature.

-The AC input voltage falls < 85 VAC - the charger reduces the charge current to zero to help stabilize the incoming AC voltage; or FET Temperature.
 The automatic 4-stage charging process includes: